 The paranoia that a narcissist hides has them believe that every action that surrounds them is a set up to catch them in the process of their dirty deeds.
-A quick, strategic cover up must be in place before their mask can fall and they are revealed.
+A quick, strategic cover up must be in place before their mask can fall.
 If you pay attention, you can even see the change in their characteristics just prior to this occurring.
 I call it the “square face”.

 They MUST destroy the credibility of those that they have abused.
 It is a classic trait with this personality disorder.
-They will attempt to annihilate anyone that knows the truth about them, before they can be unmasked and will do ANYTHING they can to reverse the view of their persona on to their victim, making the victim appear crazy and delusional!
+They will attempt to annihilate anyone that knows the truth about them.
+Before they are unmasked, they will do ANYTHING they can to reverse the way they are seen.
+They will project the blame onto their victim.
+This will make their victim appear crazy and delusional!
 A malignant narcissist knows how to perfectly set up this scene.
 It is second nature.
-When they know they have tripped up, they will just reverse the roles making the victim look as if they are the one that inflicted actions of abuse and made to feel guilt for questioning them.
+When they know they have been tripped up, they will reverse the roles, making the victim look as if they are the one that inflicted actions of abuse.
+The victim in turn will feel guilt for questioning them.
 This will occur with anyone that crosses the path of the narcissist, from friends and lovers to family and co-workers.